nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.2.13 =
+- Added option to disable inline alignment styles for code blocks (using alignment classes)
+- Fix for custom CSS codes with single quotation marks

+= 2.2.12 =
+- Fix for code block styles when block class name was not set

+= 2.2.11 =
+- Code block styles moved to classes
+- Code block list moved to the sidebar
+- Added preview buttons in code block list
+- Fix for ad blocking detection when using https (Pro only)
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.2.10 =
 - Fix for rotation editor code import/export
 - Fix for errors when using old |rotate| separator